Production of GeV-scale heavy neutral leptons in 3-body decays. Comparison with the PYTHIA approach: HNL production in semileptonic decays of and mesons into vector mesons

-Decay of the electrically charged pseudoscalar meson $h$ into electrically neutral vector meson $h^\prime_V$, lepton and HNL ($h \rightarrow h^\prime_V +\ell + N$) is derived by weak interaction, see Fig. 4.
-Amplitude of the reaction is similar to \eqref{Mfi_Benu}, where there is contribution from both vector and axial part of the quark current $\bar Q_i\gamma_\nu(1-\gamma^5)Q_j =V_\nu - A_\nu$, see \cite{Bondarenko:2018ptm}:
+Decay of an electrically charged pseudoscalar meson $h$ into an electrically neutral vector meson $h^\prime_V$, a charged lepton and an HNL ($h \rightarrow h^\prime_V +\ell + N$) is derived by weak interaction, see figure \ref{fig:diagps}.
+The amplitude of the reaction is similar to \eqref{Mfi_Benu}, where there is contribution from both the vector and the axial parts of the quark current $\bar Q_i\gamma_\nu(1-\gamma^5)Q_j$ $ =V_\nu - A_\nu$, see \cite{Bondarenko:2018ptm}:

 and $\epsilon_\mu$ is the polarization vector of the vector meson.